Iam-Iman/sql_project/README.md

 For this study, we worked on on the Beijing PM 2.5 public dataset from https://archive.ics.uci.edu/ml/datasets/Beijing+PM2.5+Data#

 The data set contains hourly PM 2.5 data of US Embassy in Beijing from Jan 1st, 2010 to Dec 31st, 2014.

+## Problem Statement

+The air quality index in Beijing has increased over time.
+This may negatively impact not just the general populace but also the ecosystem as a whole and all species that live there.